cs1302uga/cs1302-minesweeper-alpha/README.md

 ## Updates

 Updates will be posted here.
-If there has been an update and you have already cloned the project to Nike, then you can update your copy of the project using the `$ git pull` command while inside of your project directory.
+If there has been an update and you have already cloned the project to Odin, then you can update your copy of the project using the `$ git pull` command while inside of your project directory.